-Kinetic imaging expands the ideas and skills introduced in ART 260.
+Video art and animation expands the ideas and skills introduced in ART 260.
 Emphasis is on the creation, manipulation and display of the moving image in video, animation and sound-based art.
-Students continue their critical inquiry into the medium through required readings and research.
-Prerequisite: ART 260 or ART 263.
+Projects are experimental in nature and situated within a contemporary art context.
+Students continue their critical inquiry into the digital medium through required readings and research.
+Prerequisite: ART 260.
 Materials fee: \$150.